getgrav/grav-learn/pages/08.advanced/01.flex/03.custom-types/01.blueprint/docs.17.md

 form: {}
 ```

-To create your own custom Directory, you need to start by naming your `type` (filename) and filling up the `title` and `description`.
+To create your own custom Directory, you need to start by naming your `type` (filename) and filling in the `title` and `description`.

-After creating the file and filling up the basic information, the next step is to either copy your existing form or to add some fields into the file.
+After creating the file and filling in the basic information, the next step is to either copy your existing form or to add some fields into the file.

 ! **TIP:** We assume that you already know how to create your own **[Forms and Blueprints](/forms)**.